How To Download Movies on Your Amazon Fire Tablet – September 2019

 Downloading Movies Purchased Through iTunes

 A year ago, the idea of watching movies purchased through iTunes or other digital platforms (like Google Play) on your Amazon Fire tablet was ridiculous.
 There’s no such thing as an iTunes application for your Fire tablet, after all, and most tech companies like to keep their entertainment locked into single platforms in order to keep you in their ecosystem.
-But this past October, Disney partnered with nearly every media studio and movie rental companies like Amazon, Google, Apple, and Vudu to make it easier than ever to share your movies between platforms.
+But in October 2017, Disney partnered with nearly every media studio and movie rental companies like Amazon, Google, Apple, and Vudu to make it easier than ever to share your movies between platforms.

 Head over to the Movies Anywhere site and create an account.
 Once your account is activated, you’ll be asked to sync as many of your media accounts as you can.
 To sync your iTunes library into your Amazon account, simply log into both platforms with your username and password, and you’ll see your library synced between both accounts.
 This means, for example, if you previously purchased movies on both iTunes and Amazon, you’ll see those films populate both within your iTunes account and within your Amazon account.
-You can sync all four accounts to make sure your cross-platform library appears between devices, and if you sync two or more accounts (as of writing), you’ll receive five free movies as a gift in your account, including The Lego Movie and Jason Bourne.
+You can sync all four accounts to make sure your cross-platform library appears between devices, so if you’ve purchased movies from every corner of the internet, you can finally view them in one place.

 Once you’ve synced your library, you can either download the Movies Anywhere app on your tablet, or you can simply use the library option in your Videos tab to download your films for offline viewing.
 Because your synced library will appear as Amazon content, just follow the same steps provided above to download your movies for offline viewing.
 They’ll appear in the “Library” portion of your videos tab on the home screen, and can be saved indefinitely on your device.